Appeal Long-Term Disability Insurance Denial in Michigan

 No matter where you are in the process, an attorney from Levine Benjamin Law Firm can help.
 Your policy is supposed to provide you with income in a crisis.
 Let’s make sure you get everything you deserve.

-We’ve helped people win disability benefits in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan since 1964.
+We’ve helped people win disability benefits in Toledo, Traverse City and across Michigan and Ohio since 1964.

 What would you like to do?